On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: A quasiregular model

 Throughout this section, $\mathcal{T}$ will denote the tetrahedral triangulation of the topological $2$-sphere.

-The goal of this section is to construct an orientation reversing piecewise affine (in particular, anti-quasiregular) map $\mathcal{G}$ on a tetrahedron which is quasiconformally conjugate to the critically fixed cubic anti-rational map $g\equiv g_\T$ of the Riemann sphere (see Proposition~\ref{prop:NoObstructionNerveGamma}).
+The goal of this section is to construct an orientation reversing anti-quasiregular map $\mathcal{G}$ on a tetrahedron which is piecewise affine outside the fixed Fatou components and quasiconformally conjugate to the critically fixed cubic anti-rational map $g\equiv g_\T$ of the Riemann sphere (see Proposition~\ref{prop:NoObstructionNerveGamma}).
 It is worth pointing out that the main result of this section provides us with an alternative construction of the anti-rational map $g$ which does \emph{not} use Thurston's characterization of rational maps.

 We consider a tetrahedron; i.e., a polyhedron composed of four congruent (equilateral) triangular faces, six straight edges, and four vertices.
-The graph $\mathcal{T}$ defining this triangulation can be identified with the union of the edges $AB, AC, BC, AD, BD,$ and $CD$ including the vertices (see Figure~\ref{tetra_subdivision} (Left)).
+The graph $\mathcal{T}$ defining this triangulation can be identified with the union of the edges $AB, AC, BC, AD, BD,$ and $CD$ including the vertices (see Figure~\ref{tetra_subdivision} (left)).

-Let us denote the mid-points of the edges of $\mathcal{T}$ by $E, F, \cdots, J$ (see Figure~\ref{tetra_subdivision} (Right)).
+Let us denote the mid-points of the edges of $\mathcal{T}$ by $E, F, \cdots, J$ (see Figure~\ref{tetra_subdivision} (right)).
 Recall that there is a circle packing on $\widehat{\C}$ whose nerve is isomorphic to $\mathcal{T}$.
 In the current setting, the role of the round disks of this circle packing will be played by the open \emph{caps} with triangle boundaries $EGJ$, $EFH$, $FGI$, and $HIJ$, and which contain the vertices $A, B, C$, and $D$ respectively.
 We will denote them by $\widehat{EGJ}$, $\widehat{EFH}$, $\widehat{FGI}$, and $\widehat{HIJ}$.

 The complementary components of the union of the closures of the caps are equilateral triangles each of which is contained in a face of the triangulation.
 We denote the closures of these equilateral triangles by $\Delta EFG, \Delta FHI, \Delta EHJ, \Delta GIJ$, and call them \emph{interstices}.
 They play the role of the interstices of the corresponding circle packing.